College Students and Self-Esteem in NYC

 The Social Side: Relationships, Comparison, and Belonging

-College social life can be just as demanding as academics—especially in a city like NYC, where opportunities and expectations are endless.
+College social life can be just as demanding as academics—especially in a city like NYC, where opportunities and expectations are constant.

 Self-esteem plays a central role in: